apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Mapping over result of classic operators
 ----------------------------------------

-If you want to map over the result of a classic operator you will need to create an XComArg object manually:
+If you want to map over the result of a classic operator you will need to create an ``XComArg`` object manually.

 .. code-block:: python